Responding to Collapse: Resilience and Adaptation

 Maybe the most realistic path we can expect is a combination of an oscillating or catabolic collapse that reaches a tipping point and then collapses systemically.
 Or maybe this is wishful thinking and the collapse will be systemic without foreshocks.

 On a very different note the point we’re in terms of our civilization reminds me of the psychological stages of a financial bubble, between greed and denial.

 If you are convinced that we have a really serious predicament, and that the most likely consequence of our converging crises is the collapse of industrial civilization, leading within this century to a severe decrease in population, then continue reading.

-If you are still skeptic, then I suggest you scroll back up and read carefully about each mega trend and crises, following some links to read more about each one of them, or bookmark this article and read it from the beginning in a week or two.
+If you are still skeptic, then I suggest you scroll back up and read carefully about each mega trend and crises, following some links to read more about each one of them; or bookmark this article and read it again in a week or month.

 Even for scientists, embracing a paradigm shifts takes a long time.
 Many decades had to pass before the idea that the world orbits the sun was fully embraced by the scientific community (an idea older than Copernicus).

 “A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it.”
 Max Planck, Nobel Prize in physics

 “We are scared by uncertainty and we don’t really like the risk associated with it.
 Furthermore, paradigm shifts often mean re-discussing the fundamental values of our society and possibly admit we’ve been wrong all along — that is, we’ve based our world on wrong assumptions.